-Currently, Mr. Shlomo Liran, who chairs the Financial Audit Committee, is one of our independent directors and considered a "financial expert" for the purposes of the Nasdaq Rules.
-Mr. Shlomo Liran as well as Messrs.
-Zohar Zisapel, Iran Rosen, Rami Hadar and David Ripstein satisfy the qualifications set forth for "accounting and financial expertise" as defined under the Companies Law.
+Currently, each of Mr. Shlomo Liran, who chairs the Financial Audit Committee, and Ms. Efrat Makov, both independent directors, is considered a "financial expert" for the purposes of the Nasdaq Rules.
+Each of Ms. Efrat Makov and Messrs.
+Shlomo Liram, Zohar Zisapel, Ilan Rosen, Rami Hadar and David Ripstein, satisfy the qualifications set forth for "accounting and financial expertise" as defined under the Companies Law.